 The chair Richelle takes apart below is 7 years old and looks pretty rough.
 I highly recommend watching it so that you can see what lies beneath a $1000 chair!

 Mid-High Budget and High Quality

 So, here comes the even more confusing part about quality and cost.
-There is overlap between the groups.
+There is overlap in quality between the cost of accent chairs groups.
 You might be able to get a higher quality piece for less money depending on the circumstances.

 You read that correct.
 There are some very high-fashion pieces that are made by “designer” brands that are not very good quality.
 And vice versa.
 You might be able purchase a custom, high-quality piece that will last you forever for a lower price tag than the high fashion, “brand name” piece.